sp-uulm/MiniLua/src/index.md

 end
 ```

+### Creating Values in Native Functions

+You can create most [Values](@ref minilua::Value) (except Tables) directly
-If you want to create a table inside of a native function you also have to use
+through the corresponding constructor.
+If you want to create tables you have to
-the CallContext so that the table uses the same allocator as all other tables
+call `CallContext::make_table()`.
+This will ensure that the table uses the same
-generated in the interpreter.
+allocator as all other values in the interpreter.
+See \ref allocator.

 \snippet writing_functions.cpp Creating a table